An important sign of systematic and gross human rights violation by the Islamic Republic of Iran

 Picture 1- Khavaran cemetery; view from the main entrance.
 This entrance has been closed on the families after January 2009.
 Look at the few trees on this deserted land.

-Picture 4- Ms. Najiyeh Peyvandi dreamed that her executed son (Mehrdad Panahi Shabestari) was buried in this location in one of the mass graves was discovered in Khavaran after the great massacre of 1988.
+Picture 4- Ms. Najiyeh Peyvandi dreamed that her executed/disappeared son (Mehrdad Panahi Shabestari) was buried in this location in one of the mass graves was discovered in Khavaran after the great massacre of 1988.
 It is 22 years that she is going to Khavaran each Friday morning to keep his name and memory alive.

 Mehrdad Panahi Shabestari (My brother in law) has been arrested in January 1984.
 In March 1986, he was convicted to 3 years imprisonment by the revolutionary tribunals.
-He was executed in August 29, 1988, in the great massacre of the summer of 1988 in Evin Prison (according to survivors of the massacre).
+He was hanged/disappeared in August 29, 1988, in the great massacre of the summer of 1988 in Evin Prison (according to survivors of the massacre).

 Picture 6- A sign on a grave in Khavaran cemetery.
 The families are not allowed to plant trees or flowers.
 The victims’ families put the flowers inside a bottle of water, with the hope the flowers will stay fresh for few hours.